Sports Media (SPM)

 SPM 4560 Specialized Sports Media Applications

-Prerequisites: SPM 2843, and (SC 3353 or MMJ 3263 or MMJ 3153 with a grade of "C" or better); and pass proficiency review.
+Prerequisites: SPM 2843 and SPM 3813 and MMJ 3153; each with a grade of "C" or better; and pass proficiency review.

 Description: Professional sports media at an advanced level.
 Special topics in areas such as sports media production, announcing, performance; sports feature, column and editorial writing.
 Course content varies by semester.
 No credit for students in MC 5560 during same semester or with same subtitle.
 Course previously offered as JB 4560.
 Offered for fixed 3 credit hours, maximum of 6 credit hours.